China July economic data seen downbeat after signs of hope in June

 A raft of data this weekend and next week is expected to show domestic and export demand remained sluggish, weighing on factory activity, while new loans could fall sharply, possibly as Beijing pressed banks to support the stock market.

-"The real economy, though stabilizing at a low level, is still struggling to turn around," said Tao Wang, an economist at UBS in Hong Kong, adding that she expected the central bank to cut interest rates again toward the end of September.
+"The real economy, though stabilising at a low level, is still struggling to turn around," said Tao Wang, an economist at UBS in Hong Kong, adding that she expected the central bank to cut interest rates again towards the end of September.

 China's exports were seen dropping 1.0 percent in July compared with a year earlier, after growing 2.8 percent in June, a median forecast of 31 analysts polled by Reuters showed.